ikmb/gwas-qc/Readme.md

 ```

 Before launching the pipeline, please assure that the proper modules are loaded: `module load nextflow singularity`.
 Java should be loaded automatically as a dependency of Nextflow.

+## License

+The whole pipeline package is published under the permissive MIT license.
+For details, see the included LICENSE file.